Latest News

 Andy Home: The crisis of aluminum in the ROI: War, tariffs, and a market that is running out of products.

-The Iran War is triggering a global crisis on the aluminium market that could have devastating effects in sectors such as construction, packaging and transport.
+The Iran War is triggering a global crisis on the?aluminium markets, with potentially devastating effects in sectors such as construction, packaging and transport.

-Even if war ended tomorrow, it could take Emirates Global Aluminium up to one year to recover from damage caused by a missile attack on its Al Taweelah Smelter last month.
+Even if war ended tomorrow, it would take Emirates Global Aluminium up to one year to recover from damage caused by a missile attack?on the Al Taweelah Smelter last month.

-The largest production site outside of China, Aluminium?Bahrain has also been?hit, though the extent of damage is not yet known.
-Alba and Qatar Aluminium had already reduced production prior to the attack due to power shortages.
+Aluminium Bahrain, which is the largest single-site production facility outside of China, was also hit.
+However, the extent of the damage is not known at this time.
+Alba and Qatar Aluminium had both reduced production prior to the attack due to power shortages.

 The Strait of Hormuz is severely restricted, and the production loss could increase as smelters exhaust their raw material stocks.